mkeke/2021-knuts-kabal/readme.md

 7 piles on each line.
 The cards are distributed in alternating directions for each line.
 This is a personal preference when playing it with physical cards.
 Arrows pop up to indicate the direction.

 Click on the deck to place a new card.
-The new card is automatically selected, but only if it can be placed on top of other cards.
+If hints are enabled, the new card is automatically selected, but only if it can be placed on top of other cards.

 Click on a card to select it.
 A selected card has a green border.
-Possible moves are indicated by green cards.
+Possible moves are indicated by green cards if hints are enabled.
 Click a green card to move the selected card on top of the green card.
 Click the selected card to deselect it.

+Click on the restart icon to restart the game.

 # Components